 Parks, playgrounds and green spaces

-Florence, unfortunately, is not great in terms of inner city parks, especially in the historical centre, but if a small area to let off steam while sightseeing is what you are looking for, you can check out the small playgrounds in Piazza D’azeglio, Giardino di Borgo Allegri (good for small kids especially) and piazza dei ciompi (also good for small kids).
-Nothing spectacular (far from it), but they do the job!
+Florence is not great in terms of inner city parks, but if a small area to let off steam while sightseeing is what you are looking for, you can check out the small playgrounds in Piazza D’azeglio, Giardino di Borgo Allegri (good for small kids especially) and piazza dei ciompi (also good for small kids).

 Of a different scale, a lovely big park, outside of the city centre is Parco delle Cascine.
 Originally a private hunting estate for the Medici family now it’s a great green space with paths for biking, jogging, or rollerblading.
-It has some play areas with swings and climbing frames and a swimming pool, open in summer (If you are heading to Florence in the summer, you might want to check out some outdoor swimming pools).
-Perfect for a full day outdoors.
+It has some play areas with swings and climbing frames and a swimming pool, open in summer.
+It is the perfect place for a full day outdoors.

 Not as good for playing but amazing to visit and not to be missed are the Boboli gardens (world-famous, landscaped gardens) and il Giardino Delle rose, on the way to Piazzale Michelangelo, offering lovely views of the city.

-In terms of proximity to museums and ease of transport, nothing beats accommodation in Florence city centre, but in the case of families with children, I believe it is worth considering different options.
-The best areas for families are, in my opinion, Oltrarno (lit. beyond the river Arno, the other side of the river), and, further from the centre, le cure (where we stayed: you can read about it here): green, relaxed and truly local.
+In terms of proximity to museums and ease of transport, nothing beats accommodation in Florence city centre, but in the case of families with children, I believe it is worth considering different options such as the area of Oltrarno and, farther from the city centre, the residential area of le cure.

 What to eat in Florence with kids